Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 Findlaw, for example, averaged the #4 position across our entire study, despite a median of 0 referring domains per page.
 SuperLawyers and Justia exhibited similarly beneficial rankings treatment, as did Expertise and Yelp to a lesser degree.

-In the graph below, you can see the commanding presence of these websites within the top 10 search results for our study.
+In the graph below, you can see the commanding presence of these websites within the top 10 search engine rankings for our study.

 One caveat about this data: it’s worth noting that, as this data is sourced from Ahrefs, there is the possibility of the influence of local data (e.g., Google Maps) being omitted.